sodapopcan/vim-mixer/README.md

 - [closetag](https://github.com/alvan/vim-closetag)

   Auto-close HTML tags.
-Mixer is aware of this plugin and will extend `g:closetag_regions` for you do it will work with your cursor inside `~H` or `~F`.
+Mixer is aware of this plugin and will extend `g:closetag_regions` for you so it will work with your cursor inside `~H` or `~F`.
 Due to the way closetag is implemented, you must configure the appropriate filetypes on your own.